normalian/TranslatorSampleApp/README.md

 ## How to configure
 - Assign SAS for both source and target containers on your Azure Storage account.
 Pick up these SAS.
+  - source container must have designated read and list access
+  - target container must have designated write and list access
-- Pick up "endpoint" and "subscription key" from Azure Cognitive Service.
+- Pick up "endpoint" of "Document Translation" and "subscription key" from Azure Cognitive Service.

 ## Copyright
 <table>